-- 89. Surrey has a broadly upwards sales trend for sand and gravel; however, this has been tempered by lower than usual sales during the COVID-19 pandemic in 2020 and 2021, and during the economic slowdown experienced in 2022.
-As such, both single-year and 3-year average sales are down from 2021, with sales at the end of 2022 reported as 0.57 mt.
-Sufficient reserves are identified in the PADPD to enable Surrey to maintain a 7-year land bank in the short to medium term, based on the revised APR of 0.8 mt.
-The land bank at the end of 2022 was 10.17 years. - 90.
-At the end of 2022, soft sand sales were down from the 2021 figure at 0.41mt.
-The current supply situation is good, with a healthy 10-year land bank with the current APR.
-However, much of Surrey's resource is focused on the east of the county and within the Surrey Hills AONB, restricting future supply options.
-Inevitably, soft sand supply is likely to become more limited towards the end of the plan period. - 91.
-Sharp sand and gravel sales were also down significantly on the 2021 figure at 0.15 mt.
-The landbank is less favourable in terms of tonnage, but there is enough to provide for a 10-year landbank with the current APR.
-Reserves should be bolstered in the short to medium term by sites identified in the PADPD coming forward. - 92.
-Recycled aggregate sales have increased from 0.7 mt in 2021 to 0.98 mt in 2022, exceeding the 2026 target of at least 0.9 mtpa of recycled aggregate specified in the SMP for the first time since 2019.
-The decrease in the 2020/2021 sales can be attributed to the impact of the Covid-19 pandemic. - 93.
+- 90. Surrey has a broadly downward sales trend for sand and gravel; however, this includes lower than usual sales during the COVID-19 pandemic in 2020 and 2021 and the subsequent economic slowdown experienced in 2022-23.
+As such, the single-year sales, 3-year and 10-year average sales are down from 2022, with sales at the end of 2023 reported as 0.46 mt.
+Sufficient reserves are identified in the PADPD to enable Surrey to maintain a 7-year landbank in the short to medium term, based on the revised APR of 0.8 mt.
+The landbank at the end of 2023 was 9.87 years. - 91.
+At the end of 2023, soft sand sales were down from the 2022 figure at 0.34mt.
+The current supply situation is good, with a healthy 9.84-year landbank based on the current 0.8 mt APR.
+However, much of Surrey's resource is focused in the east of the county and within the Surrey Hills National Landscape, restricting future supply options.
+Inevitably, soft sand supply is likely to become more limited towards the end of the plan-period (2026). - 92.
+Sharp sand and gravel sales were also down significantly relative to the 2022 figure at 0.12 mt.
+The landbank is slightly more favourable in terms of tonnage, with enough to provide for a 9.92-year landbank with the current 0.8 mt APR.
+Reserves should be bolstered in the short to medium-term by sites identified in the PADPD coming forward. - 93.
+Recycled aggregate sales have decreased from 0.99 mt in 2022 to 0.77 mt in 2023, falling back below the 2026 target of at least 0.9 mtpa of recycled aggregate specified in the SMCS.
+This decrease is likely due to continued low levels of construction. - 94.
 Surrey has only one active rail depot in Woking, with an inactive depot at Salfords and several depots located just beyond the county boundary.
-Both Woking and Salfords depots are safeguarded by the SMP.
-As the county will increasingly rely upon imports in the future, Surrey has been working with operators to establish the capacity of rail depots within and proximate to Surrey to ensure future aggregate supply can be maintained. - 94.
-Recent permissions and current planning applications to work preferred areas for aggregate extraction have the potential to significantly increase land won supply in future years, but alternative sources will continue to be important to supply.
-Preparation of the MWLP commenced in 2020.
+Both Woking and Salfords depots are safeguarded by the SMCS.
+As the county will increasingly rely upon imports in the future, Surrey has been working with operators to establish the capacity of rail depots within and proximate to Surrey to ensure future aggregate supply can be maintained. - 95.
+Recent permissions and current planning applications to work preferred areas for sharp sand and gravel have the potential to significantly increase land won supply in future years, but alternative sources will play an increasingly important role.
+Preparation of the MWLP commenced in 2020 and is currently ongoing.

-Annex 1: Sand and gravel sites in Surrey as of 31 December 2022
+Annex 1: Sand and gravel sites in Surrey as of 31 December 2023